eduardoegito/100DaysOfCloud/Journey/002/Readme.md

 ## Introduction

 On the first day, I get to know how the 100DaysOfCloud Challenge works and how other developers took their journey.
-I planned to take the journey by selecting some ideas from the repository [100DaysOfCloudIdeas](https://github.com/100DaysOfCloud/100DaysOfCloudIdeas) and get them automated with Terraform.
+On the second day, I planned to take the journey by selecting some ideas from the repository [100DaysOfCloudIdeas](https://github.com/100DaysOfCloud/100DaysOfCloudIdeas) and get them automated with Terraform.
 My next activities will be based on the ideas listed below:

 - [COM03-AWS100 - Launch a Hello World website on the internet](https://github.com/100DaysOfCloud/100DaysOfCloudIdeas/blob/master/Projects/COM/COM03/COM03-AWS100.md)